Danton (1983 film)

 Danton (/fr/) is a 1983 French-language film depicting the last weeks of Georges Danton, one of the leaders of the French Revolution.
 It is an adaptation of the 1929 play The Danton Case by Stanisława Przybyszewska.

 The film stars Gérard Depardieu in the title role, with Wojciech Pszoniak as Maximilien Robespierre, and Patrice Chéreau as Camille Desmoulins.
 It was directed by the Polish director Andrzej Wajda and was an international co-production between companies in France, Poland and West Germany.
-All supporters of Danton (with the exception of Bourdon, who would later betray him) are played by French actors, while Robespierre's allies are played by Poles.
+All of Danton's supporters (with the exception of Bourdon, who would later betray him) are played by French actors, while Robespierre's allies are played by Poles.
 Alain Depardieu, Gérard's brother, is listed in the credits as Director of Production.

-The film is not always rigidly historical.
-It was seen as drawing parallels between the Reign of Terror during the French Revolution and the situation in contemporary Poland, in which the Solidarity movement was struggling against the oppression of the Soviet-backed Polish communist government; however, this was denied by the filmmakers.
-The film had 1,392,779 admissions in France.
+The film does not adhere strictly to the historical record.
+It was widely interpreted as drawing parallels between the Reign of Terror during the French Revolution and contemporary Poland, where the Solidarity movement was resisting the Soviet-backed Polish communist government.
+The filmmakers, however, denied that such parallels were intentional.
+The film recorded 1,392,779 admissions in France.